Harry’s Bar in Venice. After Hemingway and Moorcock

 He was still thinking when she came in, lightly.
 Wearing the Prada shoes that cost more than a day’s worth of Bellini’s.
 The spiked heels made her tread as a tightrope walker would.
 She sat next to him at the round table and held his hand, not speaking.

 Jerry sipped from his glass.
-I have known better, he thought, but this Martini is strong and cold and good and delivers its message.
-It tastes sour, which is how it should be when you are with someone you love.
+I have known better, he thought, but this Bellini is cold and good and delivers its message.
+It tastes sweet, which is how it should be when you are with someone you love.

 “This is what we have, isn’t it?”
 Catherine said as she reached for her glass and looked at the picture.